-If you wish to transfer school or are applying for a school place other than starting primary or secondary school for the first time you need to approach the school you wish to transfer to directly.
-Please see the related pages section for information on individual schools.
+If you want to transfer school or are applying other than starting primary or secondary school for the first time you need to apply directly with the school.
+Please see Related Pages for information on locating individual schools.

 You must apply for a school place using the address where your child lives for the majority of the time.